irenapopova/irenapopova.github.io/_pages/cv.md

 - Assessing customer  needs
 - Handling customer complains and answering their questions regarding the Web Development program
 - Preparing Presentations, exercises & lectures for the workshops
-- Coordinating with new clients in German & English
+- Coordinating with new clients in German & English via Coding Workshops to introduce the courses curriculum.

-**Sept 2017 - Aug 2019** English & Informatik Teacher
+**Sept 2017 - Aug 2019** 👉 English & Informatik Teacher
 Internationaler Bund - Neuenhagen bei Berlin, Germany

 - Created an UI application  about library management